|

 folk instrument in general.
 A lot of its names originated in the time-layers

-that already had found their way to several European language groups during
+instruments that already had found their way to several European language

 with the physical or mechanical movement of the material of the instrument,